MahmoudMabrok/Sheet/MotionLayout.md

 # Notes
 - view must have **id** to be displayed even if view has all constraints.
+- **KeyPosition** is used to specify changes in width, height and x,y coordinates
+- So, if you want to have a keyframe that specifies something at the start of any transition, use framePosition = 1 instead.

 # Attribtutes
 - **percentWidth**: amount of change in width of view